-To lock the lens, pull and hold the zoom lock switch away from the camera body and rotate the zoom ring as shown in the illustration.
+To lock the lens, pull and hold the zoom lock switch away from the camera body and rotate the zoom ring clockwise.

-To unlock the lens, rotate the zoom ring as shown in the illustation until you hear the click.
+To unlock the lens, rotate the zoom ring counter-clockwise until you hear the click.

 You cannot capture a photo when the lens is locked.